Night Court: Awards and honors

 Night Court received a number of awards and nominations.
 Both Selma Diamond (in 1985) and John Larroquette (in 1988) earned Golden Globe nominations, but lost to Faye Dunaway and Rutger Hauer, respectively.
 Paula Kelly was nominated for an Emmy after the first season.
 Larroquette won four consecutive Emmys for Outstanding Supporting Actor in a Comedy Series from 1985 to 1988, before he withdrew his name from the ballot in 1989.
 Selma Diamond was nominated in 1985, and Anderson received three nominations in 1985, 1986, and 1987.
 The series received three nominations for Outstanding Comedy Series in 1985, 1987, and 1988.
 The series also received many awards and nominations in the areas of lighting, editing, sound mixing, and technical direction.
 The show was nominated for 31 Emmys, winning seven.

 Syndication

 United States

 After its primary run in broadcast syndication, the series aired on A&E Network for many years.
 It then aired on TV Land from 2005 to 2008, then began airing on Encore Classic on December 2, 2013.
-From 2016 to 2021, the show aired on Laff.
+From 2016 to 2022, the show aired on Laff.

-Beginning in March 2023, the series will air on the Weigel Broadcasting owned Catchy Comedy network (formerly known as Decades) weeknights.
+As of September 2025, the series airs on the Weigel Broadcasting owned Catchy Comedy network on Saturdays.
+The series was also the subject of Catchy Comedy's inaugural weekend "Catchy Binge" on April 1–2, 2023.
+Since June 2024, it is now also broadcast on IFC, usually airing in marathons on Mondays and Tuesdays, and sometimes an episode or two is shown in the early mornings on weekends.

 Australia

 Network Ten first broadcast the series in the 1980s and 1990s.
 7TWO began showing reruns in June 2011.
+Reruns are currently being shown on Foxtel Comedy Channel.